March 2020 NEWSLETTER

 You won’t be surprised to hear that raising funds to cover the overheads and development of the site is a challenge.

-Our 2019 Crowdfunding Campaign successfully reached its target and the $2745.00 raised was used to cover the costs of getting the site online, paying subscriptions for our tools of the trade and for the launch event we held at Parnell Community Centre, Auckland.
+Our 2019 Crowdfunding Campaign successfully reached its target and the $2745.00 raised was used to cover the costs of getting the site online, paying subscriptions for our tools of the trade and to cover the cost of the launch event we held at Parnell Community Centre, Auckland.

-Our strategy for 2020 involves a call to friends, supporters and visitors to help us cover our most basic tier of running costs, a total of NZ$1716.00.
+Our first strategy for 2020 involves a call to friends, supporters and visitors to help us pay the basic tier of running costs, a total of NZ$1716.00.
 We hope to complete this phase by the end of March.
 If you would like to take part, click the Donate Now button.
 To find out more please visit our Campaign page 2020.

 UNIQUE VISITORS LAST MONTH

-It is worth noting that the number of visitors continues to grow steadily with well over 12,000 unique visits in the last month.
+It is worth noting that the number of site visitors continues to grow steadily with well over 12,000 unique visits per month.
 This seems quite extraordinary and a wonderful affirmation that we are on the right track.
 It seems that most visitors arrive via a search engine, landing on a page matching their search terms.
-A simple test of this is to type “light colour vision” into the search bar of any browser.
+A simple test of this is to type light colour vision into the search bar of any browser.
 The results of an image search will produce anywhere between 10 and 40 results from our site.
 As time goes on, it should be possible to improve the relevance of the returned results as we focus more effort on SEO (search engine optimization).